 They Gregorian chanted as well as The Yardbirds, they structured their song cycles wonderfully, they made better use of the Mellotron than anyone, and nobody sang daft lyrics more beautifully.

-The Moody Blues staged a successful comeback in 1986, hitting platinum with their LP, The Other Side Of Life, and playing months of sold-out shows in auditoriums filled with – among others – the children of their original fans.
+The Moody Blues staged a successful comeback in 1986, hitting platinum with their LP, The Other Side Of Life, the Top 10 single Your Wildest Dreams – with a clever retro film clip featuring young modsters Mood Six playing the younger Moodies – and months of sold-out shows in auditoriums filled with – among others – the children of their original fans.